Brief Biography: Rance Cleaveland

 Director of the Fraunhofer USA Center for Experimental and Software

-Engineering.
-Prior to joining the UMD faculty in 2005, he held
+Engineering in College Park.
+Prior to joining the UMD faculty in 2005, he had

 professorships at the State University of New York at Stony Brook and

 at North Carolina State University (NCSU).
-He is a co-founder of Reactive
+He is a co-founder, past CEO and current chairman of the board of Reactive

 Systems, Inc., a company that makes model-based testing tools for embedded software, and a past recipient of National Young Investigator Awards from the National Science Foundation and the Office of Naval Research and the Alcoa Engineering Research prize from North Carolina State University.
 He has also won undergraduate teaching awards from UMD and NCSU.
 He has published over 140 papers in the